 Henrisan is right in his comment, you should definitely include a gps in your rental.
-Joburg especially can get confusing at times. about 4 years ago
+Joburg especially can get confusing at times. over 4 years ago

 I drove around Cape Town earlier this year on my own with no problem.
 Obviously apply road sense, don't get out to check your car if, at traffic lights, someone signals you to do so or you will likely be car jacked.
 I'm not sure that I'd drive around Jo'burg but didn't feel safe there even with my resident friends knowing where the safe areas are.
 Personally I feel there are better places to visit in South Africa than Jo'burg.
 It's a stunning country and there is so much to see.
-Enjoy it. about 4 years ago
+Enjoy it. over 4 years ago

 Rented a car in Cape Town and drove to PE a few years back.
 That was easy and safe, but then we didn't drive too far off the well-worn tourist path (Garden Route).